purestorage/pso-csi/docs/db-topology.md

 DBTopology:
   # true:  Each DB replica is required  to run on a worker node with the same topology labels as the backend array
   # false: Each DB replica is preferred to run on a worker node with the same topology labels as the backend array,
-  #        Kubernetes scheduler will try best effort, if no worker node with matching topology labels is found,
+  #        Kubernetes scheduler will try best effort based on topology labels and available resource on worker nodes.
-  #        it may run on any worker node.
   enforce: false
 ```